netcinematics/3DWebBoilerplate/README.md

 Now the 3DWebPlatform is primed to utilize and innovate AR.js demos.

-Get set up animating as fast as possible.
+## Get set up animating the 3DWeb as fast as possible.

 - BabylonJS Development Environment - it is very possible to develop Babylon with bigger IDE's - I don't want to.